OCR4all/OCR4all.github.io/docs/beta/setup.md

 A more in-depth installation guide will follow with the stable release of OCR4all 1.0.

 ::: warning
-This will install a beta version of OCR4all 1.0 which may still contain some bugs and many features are yet to come.
+This will install a beta version of OCR4all 1.0 which may still contain some bugs and many features (among others the base mode) are yet to come.
 :::

 ```